skrattaren/apf.rst/apf.rst

   The fires of the forge were barely alive now, but the blade glowed with razor light."

-  This description evokes images of the light sabers in the "`Star Wars`_" movies.
+  This description evokes images of the light sabers in the **Star Wars** movies.

 + [p.
 149/132] "On the fabled hidden continent of Xxxx, somewhere near the